 Making the Holiday Season a Little Brighter

 Even if you can’t embrace a family, you can still participate!
-Donate new toys, other gifts, and/or gift certificates.
-Cash donations are also greatly appreciated for last minute gift purchases.
+Donate new, unused toys, other gifts, and/or gift cards.
+Cash donations are also greatly appreciated for last-minute gift purchases.

 We request unwrapped gifts so parents can be included in the gift giving process.
 You are welcome to wrap gifts for households of one or those without children.
 Please consider including wrapping paper so parents can wrap the gifts for their children.
 We believe in dignity above all else and the holiday season can be challenging for many.
 Please help us preserve dignity and allow families to celebrate together.